cocos2d/cocos2d-objc/Resources/cocos2d-artwork/README.txt

  * Or, if you don't want to display any logo, you can do it as well.

 But if you decide to use any of these logos, please, display it in it's original form (you can scale it down or up if you want) but don't alter them.
-If you want to display an altered version of the logos, please, ask permission to Michael Heald:
-    michael AT fullyillustrated com